How To Become a Licensed Real Estate Agent in New York

 If you join an agency that's a REBNY member, you'll also be required to pay the REBNY fee directly to REBNY.

-The fees can equal thousands of dollars each year that you must buy into right off the bat before you even earn a cent.
+The fees can equal thousands of dollars you must buy into each year before earning a cent.

 However, it's not impossible to find a sponsoring broker that won't require you to pay anything and still offer you a desk, email, computer, and even some listings.

-And Lastly: Is the Brokerage Accepting Brand New Agents?
+Lastly, Is the Brokerage Accepting brand-new New Agents?

-After you find a broker, you should call those brokers who seem promising and ask them if they are willing to sponsor you.
+After you find a broker, you should call those promising brokers and ask them if they are willing to sponsor you.

-Some brokers and brokerages do not contract with brand new agents as a rule because they want only experienced and reputable agents who will start making money for them right from the get-go.
+Some brokers and brokerages do not contract brand-new agents as a rule because they want only experienced and reputable agents who will start making money for them right from the get-go.

-You might still also be able to join one of the major brokerages that don't accept new agents by joining one of their teams.
+By joining one of their teams, You might also be able to join one of the significant brokerages that don't accept new agents.

-While the brokerage might not be willing to take you directly, large firms usually have a number of teams that work for them.
+While the Brokerage might not be willing to take you directly, large firms usually have several teams that work for them.

-These teams are allowed to hire brand new agents and associate them with the brokerage.
+These teams can hire new agents and associate them with the Brokerage.

 How Does a Real Estate Team Work?

-A team can be as small as two agents or brokers and as large as several dozen agents and brokers, plus staff members.
+A team can be as small as two agents or brokers and as prominent as several dozen agents and brokers, plus staff members.

-There can be just one person or a few people who are the team's primary or heads.
+There can be just one person or a few who are the team's primary heads.

 The way teams work can vary dramatically.